Least squares conformal map

-A Least squares conformal map (LSCM) is a 2-D representation of a 3-D shape created using the Least Squares Conformal Mapping Method.
-By using the map as a guide when creating a new 2-D image, the colors of the 2-D image can be applied to the original 3-D model.
+A least squares conformal map (LSCM) is quasiconformal mesh parameterisation method which produces a 2D representation (conformal map) of a 3D surface based on the least squares approximation of the Cauchy-Riemann equations.
+By using the map as a guide when creating a new 2D image, the colors of the 2D image can be applied to the original 3D model.

 LSCM is used in computer graphics as a method of producing a UV map from a polygonal mesh to a texture map such that the shape of the polygons as mapped to the texture is relatively undistorted.